 The source of replacement water is a water lease between Donala Water and Sanitation District ("Donala") and MM (attached).
-The term of the lease is from March 25, 2021 through March 31, 2023.
+The term of the lease is from March 25, 2021 through March 31, 2023, with a possibility of extension for one year to end on March 31, 2024 with agreement of all parties.
+By email dated January 5, 2023, a request was made by MM to extend the lease one year, which was granted by the Donala Water and Sanitation Board on February 16, 2023.
+An email was sent confirming the approval dated April 4, 2023 by Jeff Hodges, the General Manager.
 If replacement water is released from an upstream source, the Applicant will need to account for transit losses as required by the Division Engineer or Water Commissioner.
 The replacement water will be delivered at the point of discharge of the Upper Monument Creek Regional Waste Water Treatment Facility to Monument Creek.
 Deliveries on Fountain Creek are subject to daily administration by the local Water Commissioner, and actual transit losses on Fountain Creek shall be determined by the Fountain Creek Transit Loss Model.
-There are additional
+There are additional Transit Losses from the Arkansas River and Fountain Creek Confluence that will need to be determined on any water delivered from Fountain Creek.